 What I am about to share may be news to some of my friends, but will be no new revelation to a great many others.
 I now know at the age of 30 what I have suspected for a number of years.
 It is time for me to emerge from the feigned comfort of a figurative closet, despite my deep longing to seek refuge, and to share with my family, both my biological family and my sociological family, that I live with autism spectrum disorder.

 I’ve been reluctant to share this because I believe it will be perceived as me making a mountain out of a molehill.
 For some, the first thought might be, ‘No you don’t.’
 Despite my desire for the opposite, these folk are wrong.
 Others might think, ‘Well, we’re all on the spectrum somewhere, aren’t we?’
-And whilst the latter may be true to some extent, I have been diagnosed as ‘severely impaired’.
+And whilst the latter may be true to some extent, I have been diagnosed as severely impaired.
 This is not a ‘weekend’ autism.
 This is a full-blown disorder.
 I know that it might not appear that way at first glance.
 Unbeknownst to me, I have been struggling with this disorder throughout my life.
-I have learned a lot about what is and is not acceptable in society.
+I have learned a lot about what is and is not acceptable in social interactions (and I still have much to learn).
 Some might think, ‘Well, don’t we all have to learn that?’
 Once again, I would agree to some extent.
 But part of what makes an autistic person different is that we lack the social intuition that makes this happen naturally.
 A bicycle with a flat tyre might roll, but it won’t soon be carrying the winner of the Tour de France.
 I am grateful for the resources I have discovered to help me get by whilst seeming relatively ‘normal’.
 But because this is learned—something ‘put on’ like a jumper—I make mistakes.
 Sometimes my head ends up in a sleeve or I’ve put it on back-to-front.

 In both the past and the present we have been social outcasts, but this strange world is our world too.
 We have a voice, whether that is one spoken aloud, through a speech device, or even uttered within our own minds.
 We are an invaluable part of the fabric of society – without us something essential would be missing.